 In 1990, Section 187(a)(4) of the 1990 CAAA (42 U.S.C.
-7512a (a)(4)) required moderate carbon monoxide (CO) areas with existing I/M programs to upgrade the programs as necessary to be either no less stringent than that required by EPA prior to enactment of the CAAA or, if the SIP commitment was more stringent than EPA requirements, than that committed to in the SIP in effect at the time of enactment.
-Furthermore, section 182(a)(2)(B) (42 U.S.C.
-7511a(a)(2)(B)) required I/M programs already existing in 1990 in moderate areas to continue to meet a performance standard set by EPA for a "basic I/M program."
+7512a (a)(4)) required moderate CO areas with existing I/M programs to upgrade the programs as necessary to be either no less stringent than that required by EPA prior to enactment of the CAAA or, if the SIP commitment was more stringent than EPA requirements, than that committed to in the SIP in effect at the time of enactment.
+Furthermore, section 182(a)(2)(B) (42 U.S.C.7511a(a)(2)(B)) required I/M programs already existing in 1990 in moderate areas to continue to meet a performance standard set by EPA for a "basic I/M program."

 In November 1992, EPA adopted federal I/M regulations applicable to all state and local I/M programs.
-The regulations specify a basic performance standard that the Municipality of Anchorage (MOA) and Fairbanks North Star Borough (FNSB) I/M programs must meet.
+The regulations specify a basic performance standard that the MOA and FNSB I/M programs must meet.
 This performance standard requires all I/M programs to generate emission reductions that are equivalent to the benefits produced by a centralized inspection of all 1968 model year and later light-duty vehicles.
 Overall, the MOA and FNSB I/M programs are more effective than EPA's basic program.
 In addition, the federal regulations contain specific requirements that have mandated numerous changes in I/M program design and administration for both FNSB and MOA.